-However, if I had had more time I definitely would have preferred at least another half day in Arches to do more hiking in the park.
-Ideally, if time permits I would suggest spending a good 1.5 days in Arches National Park and save the Delicate Arch hike for a sunset trip one of those days.
+However, if I had had more time, I definitely would have preferred at least another half day in Arches to do more hiking in the park.
+Ideally, if time permits, I would suggest spending 1.5 days in Arches National Park and saving the Delicate Arch hike for a sunset trip one of those days.

 Where to park to hike Delicate Arch

-There is a parking lot near Wolfe Ranch with a plethora of parking spots.
-However on very busy days, the Wolfe Ranch parking lot will fill up.
-There is more parking at the Delicate Arch Viewpoint lot, but it is a one-mile walk away to the trailhead so definitely not ideal especially if you are short on time.
+There is a parking lot near Wolfe Ranch with many parking spots.
+However on jam-packed days, the Wolfe Ranch parking lot will fill up.
+There is more parking at the Delicate Arch Viewpoint lot, but it is a one-mile walk away to the trailhead, so definitely not ideal, especially if you are short on time.

-What to pack on your hike to delicate arch
+What to pack on your delicate arch Hike

 - Water: You will want water on this hike.
 We went out with our Stanley IceFlow bottles to keep us hydrated with extra cold water on this desert hike.
 They keep drinks cold for hours even under intense heat.

 - Sunscreen: As mentioned before don’t venture out without sunscreen.
 The sun here in the desert is intense and there are few spots for shade.